BankAmericard Cash Rewards Credit Card

 Bank of America Cash Rewards Card vs. Chase Freedom Unlimited

-Like the Bank of America Cash Rewards card, the Chase Freedom Unlimited card has no annual fee and offers a 0% introductory APR — however, the Freedom Unlimited’s intro APR offer ends after 15 billing cycles, not 12, giving you more time to pay off a large purchase.
+Like the Bank of America Cash Rewards card, the Chase Freedom Unlimited card has no annual fee and offers a 0% introductory APR — however, the Freedom Unlimited’s intro APR offer ends after 15 billing cycles, giving you more time to pay off a large purchase.

 Bank of America Cash Rewards Card vs. Discover it Cash Back